Does the Center for Scholarships & Scholar Enrichment handle all of the scholarships on UCLA’s campus?

 Scholarship money is not emergency money, so applying for scholarships is probably not the realistic solution to your current situation.
 If you are facing a financial emergency, you should contact the UCLA Economic Crisis Response Team (ECR) at ECR@saonet.ucla.edu.
 You may also visit www.studentincrisis.ucla.edu/resources.html for more information

 I’m not a high school student.
 Have I missed my chance to apply for scholarships?

 Not at all!
 There are many scholarships out there for undergraduate and graduate students as well as for high school students.
 Applying for scholarships is not something you do once at the end of high school and never again.
 You can apply for and win scholarships before each year that you attend school.
 You will become eligible for some scholarships just by applying for admission to a particular college or university, but that college or university will also offer many scholarships that you will need to find and apply for separately from the application for admission.
 Those could come from a number of different offices on campus (Financial Aid Office, academic departments, research centers, alumni association, student organizations, etc.), but you’ll likely need to search around on campus websites (and Google) to find them all.
 It is also important to recognize that you can apply for many scholarships from outside your college or university as well.
 There are all sorts of organizations (businesses, volunteer groups, advocacy groups, professional groups, etc.) out there that offer scholarships to freshmen, sophomores, juniors, seniors, and/or graduate students.
-A good place to start looking for those is on the UCLA SRC website on the Search Services page.
+A good place to start looking for those is on our Search Services page.
 There you’ll find a list of scholarship search engines and databases that can help you find opportunities that fit your particular student profile.

 I do not qualify for financial aid.
 How can I find merit-based scholarships?